-- Understand the concepts of Data warehousing Architecture and Implemenation. ٠ - Describe the Conceptual, Logical, and Physical design of Data Warehouses OLAP applications and • OLAP deployment - Understand Data mining principles and techniques and Introduce DM as a cutting edge business • intelligence - Discuss the use association rule mining for handling large data to extract patterns • - Illustrate the concept of classification for the retrieval purposes. • - Describe Clustering algorithms and Outlier Analysis.
+- Understand the concepts of Data warehousing Architecture and Implementation. - Describe the Conceptual, Logical, and Physical design of Data Warehouses OLAP applications and OLAP deployment - Discuss the use association rule mining for handling large data to extract patterns - Illustrate the concept of classification for the retrieval purposes. - Describe Clustering algorithms and Outlier Analysis.